 This book was compiled by members of the Industry Steering Committee on Wellbore Survey Accuracy (ISCWSA), a Society of Petroleum Engineers (SPE) Technical Section on Wellbore Positioning.
-The acknowledgement table captures main authors; some who have contributed to more than one chapter and we sincerely thank them for their commitment, contribution and for sharing their knowledge.
-We also thank Halliburton for allowing us to use their "Customer Guide to Relief Well Ranging" without any copyright violation.
+The acknowledgement captures main authors; some who have contributed to more than one chapter and we sincerely thank them for their commitment, contribution and for sharing their knowledge.
+We thank Halliburton for allowing us to use their "Customer Guide to Relief Well Ranging" without any copyright violation and also to BP and Schlumberger releasing their trade secrets for public use.